JoelDreaver/LinVst3-X/README.md

 It's best to use plugins that already run with LinVst3 and/or use TestVst3 to test how a plugin might run under Wine.

+LinVst3-X might have some problems running with Bitwig and Tracktion/Waveform due to some incompatibilities.

 The LinVst3-X server can be preloaded

 wine /usr/bin/lin-vst3-server-x.exe.so for 64 bit plugins